Obapythonaire/printf/README.md

-This work was done by Mr Ogundare Abdullahi and Mr Nosa Mario ikponmwoba on 16/04/2022 in part of the requirements of ALX in learning collaborative work.
+This work was done by Mr Ogundare Abdullahi and Mr Nosa Mario ikponmwoba on 16/04/2022 in paddddrt of the requirements of ALX in learning collaborative work.
 This is the # printf project with the prototypes contained in main.h _printf

 _printf is a simple custom printf function that formats and prints data to the standard output

 The function has the following conversion specifies: